 In this specific example, there is an issue with the filler that needs your attention.
 Go out and view the filler.
 Watch what’s going on.
-Talk to maintenance about their findings, discuss the machine with your operators.
+Talk to maintenance about their findings, and discuss the machine with your operators.
 This would be a good time to start the “5 Why’s” process to determine the root cause of the problem.

 A Pareto Chart Helps Manufacturers Determine Root Cause

-The Pareto Chart is a simple, yet effective visual tool for determining the root cause of problems, downtime, scrap, or bottlenecking.
+The Pareto Chart is a simple, yet an effective visual tool for determining the root cause of problems, downtime, scrap, or bottlenecking.
 Using the graph, organizations can quickly create a plan of action in tackling problems.